AndrewGibbs/PathFinder/docs/guide/api/matlab/Ball.md

 # `Ball.m`

 A class corresponding to non-oscillatory balls.
+This contains the simple geometric information about a ball.

 ## Properties
 * `radius`: Radius of the ball